 The size of this shop used to be larger – but they sold off a part of the space and have since built a wall between their neighbor, Orin Swift Cellars tasting room.

 Their small tasting room is a side alcove to the left as you enter the main store.
-Tastings can be really feature most anything.
-They see what they have available on any given Saturday and typically will provide 3 to 4 tastings.
-They have a strong collection of Napa and other California wines as well as a side room for the “locals” which contains only wine from international wineries.
+A part of the store that used to house wine was converted in 2019 to a small sit down roped off area (a mini lounge) from the rest of the store for more relaxed tastings.
+Tastings are often of smaller under the radar mostly Napa Valley based producers.
+A typical tasting usually includes 3 to 4 wines but wines can also be ordered by the glass.
+They have a strong collection of Napa Valley and other California wines as well as a side space for a variety of spirits including whiskey and bourbon.
 Yes, even Napa residents who are surrounded by top notch wineries want an international selection!

 Their very extensive collection of wine is mostly from small premium vintners with a wide range in price from thirty dollars all the way up to several hundred dollars+ per bottle.
 A Napa “cult winery” box for sale contains very high end wines including Harlan Estate and Screaming Eagle.
 Often older vintages of well-known Napa producers will be available – the oldest wine we have seen for sale in the shop was from 1968.
-And those looking to add to their Bordeaux First Growth collection can certainly do so here.
+And those looking to add to their Bordeaux First Growth collection used to be able to do so – today they focus on wines from Napa Valley but also other regions within California.
 A very limited selection of cold beer is also available.